Sesame Ginger Tofu and Veggie Stir Fry

 This post may contain affiliate links.
 Please check our privacy and disclosure policy.

 Flavorful tofu and veggie stir fry!
-The tofu if loaded with the sesame ginger flavor and is crispy without frying!
-This stir fry is healthy and can be eaten with rice, quinoa, or on it’s own.
+The tofu is loaded with the sesame-ginger flavor and is crispy without frying!
+This stir fry is healthy and can be eaten with rice, quinoa, or on its own.

 But with time came curiosity.
 And curiosity brought out the adventurous foodie inside (yes, I consider tofu to be adventurous.
 Gasp!
 What a daredevil!)
 My first tofu adventure involved a tofu and veggie stir fry — I nearly fell off my chair — in a good way!
 Flavorful little crispy bites of protein tossed in a sweet soy glaze with lots of crunchy veggies to accompany.
 No funky tofu flavors or scents.
 It was everything I wasn’t expecting.

 Tofu and Veggie Stir Fry Video:

 I found myself not being able to get this veggie stir fry out of my mind over the next few days.
 I did a little research online to see how they could’ve gotten that tofu so crispy and perfect.
 I’m a texture girl, and this tofu was extra firm, extra crispy, and extra delicious.
 Check.
 Check. and Check.

 How to make Crispy Tofu for Veggie Stir Fry:

 My research turned up a few different routes.

 - Frying = meh… not if I don’t have to!